aledelorbe/Contador-de-Calorias-Backend/README.md

 ## Technologies Used

 - **Spring Boot**: Framework for building Java applications.
 This project uses version `3.4.0`.
-  - **Jakarta Validation**: Used for input data validation.
+  - **Jakarta Validation**: For input data validation.
 - **Java**: Main programming language.
 This project specifically uses `JDK 17`.
-- **Maven**: Used for dependency management and project build.
+- **Maven**: For dependency management and project build.
-- **MongoDB**: NoSQL database used to store activity data.
+- **MongoDB**: NoSQL database used to store the activities.
-- **Postman**: Used to simulate a client making requests to the server and test the API endpoints.
+- **Postman**: To simulate a client making requests to the server and test the endpoints.
 - **JUnit**: Unit testing framework used to verify the correct behavior of methods.
 - **Mockito**: Mocking framework used to simulate dependencies and facilitate isolated unit testing.

 ## Features

+### Endpoints

-- REST API with organized routes to interact with activities.
+Organized routes to interact with activities.
 Supported operations:
   - List all activities.
-  - Get a specific activity by its ID.
+  - Retrieve a specific activity by its ID.
   - Create new activities.
-Requires entering the name, category, and calorie count.
+This requires entering the name, category, and calorie count of an activity.
   - Update existing activities.
   - Delete individual activities.
   - Server reset: Deletes all activities from the database.

+### Database Management

-- Integration with MongoDB for data handling.
+- Integration with MongoDB for data manipulation.
-- The NoSQL database contains a single collection that manages the activity data.
+- The NoSQL database contains a single collection that manages the activity information.

-- Input data validation.
+### Validations

 The following validations are applied:
-  - The **name** and **category** attributes must not be empty or contain only blank spaces.
+  - The **name** and **category** attributes of the activity cannot be empty or consist only of whitespace.
   - The **calories** attribute must be greater than zero.

+### Design Patterns

-- The project follows the **MVC architectural pattern**, separating the code into different layers.
+- The architectural design pattern **MVC** (Model-View-Controller) is used to separate the project code into different layers.

 ## Project Structure

-### Application source code
+### Application Source Code

-- `controllers/`: Contains classes that handle HTTP requests and define the API endpoints.
+- `controllers/`: Folder containing the classes that handle HTTP requests and define the API endpoints.
-- `services/`: Contains classes responsible for the business logic.
+- `services/`: Folder containing the classes related to business logic.
-- `repositories/`: Contains interfaces that extend from a data handling interface.
+- `repositories/`: Folder with interfaces that extend from a base interface to handle data operations.
-- `entities/`: Contains classes that map to their respective collections in the database.
+- `entities/`: Folder with classes that map to their respective collections in the database.

-### Test code
+### Test Code

-- `controllers/`: Contains test classes that validate the behavior of methods in the controllers.
+- `controllers/`: Contains test classes that validate the behavior of controller methods from the source code.
-- `services/`: Includes test classes focused on verifying the correct behavior of service methods.
+- `services/`: Includes test classes dedicated to verifying the correct behavior of service methods.
 - `data/`: Stores classes with mock data used during test execution.

 ## Demo

 You can view a demo of the project at the following link: [Calorie Counter](https://deft-kataifi-58f6e5.netlify.app/).

-**Note:** The project demo is for presentation purposes only.
+**Note:** The project demo is for demonstration purposes only.
 It is not connected to the backend.